the future of libraries in the digital age

 Participants are encouraged to use #library2017 on their social media posts leading up to and during the event.

 The School of Information at San José State University is the founding conference sponsor, and additional support has been provided by Follett.
 Please register as a member of the Library 2.0 network to be kept informed of future events.
 Recordings from previous years are available under the Archives tab at Library 2.0 and at the Library 2.0 YouTube channel.

 CALL FOR PROPOSALS:

 We will have a limited number of slots for presenter sessions.
-The call for proposals will open in August.
+The call for proposals will open in June.
 We encourage all who are interested in presenting to submit.
+Details HERE.